 Other Ways To Help

-- Volunteer to become trained to teach.
+- Volunteer to become a trained facilitator.

 - Donate funds to help with the purchase of training materials, pay for child care or food.

 - Sponsor or contribute to sponsoring a family throughout their participation in the program.
 The per family cost for a multi-week program is $3,500.

 For more information or to volunteer, please call